hyperledger/fabric/docs/source/private_data_tutorial.rst

 Asset transfer private data sample use case
 -------------------------------------------

 This sample demonstrates the use of three private data collections, ``assetCollection``, ``Org1MSPPrivateCollection`` & ``Org2MSPPrivateCollection`` to transfer an asset between Org1 and Org2, using following use case:

 A member of Org1 creates a new asset, henceforth referred as owner.
 The public details of the asset, including the owner, are stored in the private data collection named ``assetCollection``.
 The asset is also created with an appraised value supplied by the owner.
 The appraised value is used by each participant to agree to the transfer of the asset, and is only stored in owner organization's collection.
 In our case, the initial appraisal value agreed by the owner is stored in the ``Org1MSPPrivateCollection``.

 To purchase the asset, the buyer needs to agree to the same appraised value as the asset owner.
 In this step, the buyer (a member of Org2) creates an agreement to trade and agree to an appraisal value using smart contract function ``'AgreeToTransfer'``.
 This value is stored in ``Org2MSPPrivateCollection`` collection.
 Now, the asset owner can transfer the asset to the buyer using smart contract function ``'TransferAsset'``, which checks for the conditions that must be met for transfer to succeed.

+Before we go through the transfer scenario, we will discuss how organizations can use private data collections in Fabric.

 .. _pd-build-json:

 Build a collection definition JSON file
 ---------------------------------------

-The first step in privatizing data on a channel is to build a collection definition which defines access to the private data.

-The collection definition describes who can persist data, how many peers the data is distributed to, how many peers are required to disseminate the private data, and how long the private data is persisted in the private database.
-Later, we will demonstrate how chaincode APIs ``PutPrivateData`` and ``GetPrivateData`` are used to map the collection to the private data being secured.
+Before a set of organizations can transact using private data, all organizations on channel need to build a collection file that defines the private data collections associated with each chaincode.
+Data that is stored in a private data collection is only distributed to the peers of certain organizations instead of all members of the channel.
+The collection definition file describes all of the private data collections that organizations can read and write to from a chaincode.

-A collection definition is composed of the following properties:
+Each collection is defined by the following properties:

 .. _blockToLive: